The Fed cut rates, and India appears to have responded by raising the limit on MSS issuance by RBI. Let's chalk out the rough fiscal costs --

 Post a Comment

-Please note: Comments are moderated; I will delete comments that misbehave.
-The rules are as follows.
+Please note: Comments are moderated.
 Only civilised conversation is permitted on this blog.
-Criticising me is perfectly okay; uncivilised language is not.
-I delete any comment which is spam, has personal attacks against anyone, or uses foul language.
+Criticism is perfectly okay; uncivilised language is not.
+We delete any comment which is spam, has personal attacks against anyone, or uses foul language.
+We delete any comment which does not contribute to the intellectual discussion about the blog article in question.